This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In the bowl of a stand mixer using the paddle attachment, cream the butter and sugar together on medium speed until light and fluffy, about 3 minutes.
-Add the egg yolks, vanilla extract, and almond extract and beat until well combined for about a minute, scraping sides as needed.
-In a separate bowl, combine flour, baking powder, and salt.
-Mix into butter mixture until a dough forms.
-You may need to do the final mixing by hand as the dough will be thick.
+• In the bowl of a stand mixer using the paddle attachment, cream the 8 tablespoons unsalted butter and 1 cup granulated sugar together on medium speed until light and fluffy, about 3 minutes.
+Add the 2 large egg yolks, 1 teaspoon vanilla extract, and 1/2 teaspoon almond extract and beat until well combined for about a minute, scraping sides as needed.

 • Allow cookies to remain on hot baking sheet for a couple of minutes and then transfer to wire cooling rack.
-Store in airtight container.

 Notes